modo-studio/SugarRecord/README.md

 - Quick, a library for testing written in swift https://github.com/modocache/personal-fork-of-Quick

 ### Notes
-SugarRecord is hardly inspired in Magical Record.
+SugarRecord is hardly inspired in **Magical Record**.
 We loved its structure and we brought some of these ideas to SugarRecord CoreData stack but using sugar Swift syntax and adding more useful methods to make working with CoreData easier.

 ### Contribute